In the Comfort Life Spotlight

 When people come to meetings, and are speaking up, and are engaged, and feel comfortable and confident as they age, that's exciting!

-Elaine Wood, vice president of operations, Delmanor Senior Living [3:48]
+Elaine Wood, former vice president of operations, Delmanor Senior Living [3:48]

 One of the things that inspires me is seeing growth within our organization.
 So, seeing someone that may have started as a frontline team member, a server, for example, in our dining room and aspiring to be a general manager, seeing those leadership qualities.
 Seeing their level of enjoyment in working for Delmanor and helping our residents, that inspires me for the long term.
 I've been witness to that for over 10 years, to see many of those success stories take place.
 So, really growing our own great people to be future leaders.
 That holds your culture so near and dear, and it safeguards your culture, actually.